Table of Contents

-Even though it’s always a good idea to carry some safety stock in case of emergencies (or to cover an unexpected surge in demand), purchasing too much inventory can put your business at risk of carrying product that will lose value before its sold.
+Even though it’s always a good idea to carry some safety stock in case of emergencies (or to cover an unexpected surge in demand), purchasing too much inventory can put your business at risk of carrying a product that will lose value before it’s sold.

 Known as obsolete inventory, holding on to purchased inventory that is no longer sellable can significantly harm your bottom line.